The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Introduction

-Multiple upcoming CMB experiments rank the detection of large-scale primordial $B$-modes among their primary science targets.
-Near-future experiments such as the BICEP Array \citep{biceparr} target a detection at the level of $r \sim 0.01$, while in the following decade, next-generation projects such as LiteBIRD \citep{2019JLTP..194..443H} and CMB-S4 \citep{2016arXiv161002743A} aim at $r \sim 0.001$.
+Multiple upcoming CMB experiments rank the detection of large-scale primordial B-modes among their primary science targets.
+Near-future experiments such as the BICEP Array \citep{biceparr} target a detection at the level of $r \sim 0.01$, while in the following decade, next-generation projects, such as LiteBIRD \citep{2019JLTP..194..443H} and CMB-S4 \citep{2016arXiv161002743A}, will aim at $r \sim 0.001$.

 The Simons Observatory (SO), like the BICEP Array, targets the detection of primordial gravitational waves at the level of $r\sim0.01$ \citep[see ``The Simons Observatory: science goals and forecasts'',][]{2019JCAP...02..056A}, and its performance at realizing this goal is the main focus of this paper.
-SO is a ground-based experiment, located at the Cerro Toco site in the Chilean Atacama desert, which will observe the microwave sky in six frequency channels, from 27 to 280\,GHz, due to start in 2023.
+SO is a ground-based experiment, located at the Cerro Toco site in the Chilean Atacama desert, which observes the microwave sky in six frequency channels, from 27 to 280\,GHz, with full science observations scheduled to start in 2024.
 SO consists of two main instruments.
-On the one hand, a Large Aperture Telescope (LAT) with a 6m diameter aperture will target small-scale CMB physics, secondary anisotropies and the CMB lensing signal.
-Measurements of the latter will serve to subtract lensing-induced $B$-modes from the CMB signal to retrieve primordial $B$-modes \citep[using a technique known as ``delensing'', see][]{2022PhRvD.105b3511N}.
-On the other hand, multiple Small Aperture Telescopes (SATs) with 0.5m diameter apertures will make large-scale, deep observations of $\sim 10$\% of the sky, with the main aim of constraining the primordial $B$-mode signal, peaking on scales $\ell \sim 80$ (the so-called ``recombination bump'').
-See \cite{2019JCAP...02..056A} for an extended discussion on experimental capabilities.
+On the one hand, a Large Aperture Telescope (LAT) with a 6m diameter aperture targets small-scale CMB physics, secondary anisotropies, and the CMB lensing signal.
+Measurements of the latter will serve to subtract lensing-induced B-modes from the CMB signal to retrieve primordial B-modes \citep[using a technique known as ``delensing'', see][]{2022PhRvD.105b3511N}.
+On the other hand, multiple Small Aperture Telescopes (SATs) with 0.4m diameter apertures will make large-scale, deep observations of $\sim 10$\% of the sky, with the main aim of constraining the primordial B-mode signal, peaking on scales $\ell \sim 80$ (the so-called ``recombination bump'').
+We refer to \cite{2019JCAP...02..056A} for an extended discussion on experimental capabilities.